Shani-Kumar-Gupta/Airtribe-Backend-Engineering-Projects/task-manager-be-api/README.md

 1. Implement filtering and sorting for the GET /tasks endpoint.
 For example, users should be able to filter tasks based on completion status and sort them by creation date.
 2. Allow users to assign a priority level (e.g., low, medium, high) to each task.
 Update the API to support this new attribute in task creation, updates, and retrieval.
 3. Implement an endpoint to retrieve tasks based on priority level: GET /tasks/priority/:level.

+## Initial Project Setup:

+Used below npm command to initialize the project-
+`npm init`

+## Dependencies:

+As a part of backend application and API development, I have used below mentioned packages or modules as a dependencies-
+1. express
+2. body-parser
+3. dotenv
+4. nodemon

+## Endpoint Implemented:

+Application content: taskManager
+Resource Name: tasks

+1. To Get a list of all tasks: `/taskManager/tasks` Method: `GET`
+2. To Get a specific task basis task id: `/taskManager/tasks/:taskId` Method: `GET`
+3. To Create a task: `/taskManager/tasks` Method: `POST`
+4. To Update a task: `/taskManager/tasks/:taskId` Method: `PUT`
+5. To Delete a task: `/taskManager/tasks/:taskId` Method: `DELETE`
+6. To Get a tasks basis priority level: `/taskManager/tasks/:priorityLevel` Method: `GET`